huggingface/transformers/docs/source/main_classes/deepspeed.rst

 Optimizer and Scheduler
 =======================================================================================================================

-As long as you don't enable ``cpu_offload`` you can mix and match DeepSpeed and HuggingFace schedulers and optimizers, with the exception of using the combination of HuggingFace scheduler and DeepSpeed optimizer:
+As long as you don't enable ``offload_optimizer`` you can mix and match DeepSpeed and HuggingFace schedulers and optimizers, with the exception of using the combination of HuggingFace scheduler and DeepSpeed optimizer:

 +--------------+--------------+--------------+
 | Combos       | HF Scheduler | DS Scheduler |